 Rocks at Livengood are part of the Livengood Terrane, an east-west belt, approximately 240 km long, consisting of tectonically interleaved assemblages of various ages.
-These assemblages include the Amy Creek Assemblage, which is a sequence of latest Proterozoic and early Paleozoic basalt, mudstone, chert, dolomite, and limestone.
-In thrust contact above the Amy Creek Assemblage lies an early Cambrian ophiolite sequence of mafic and ultramafic sea floor rocks.
-Structurally above these rocks lies a sequence of Devonian shale, siltstone, conglomerate, volcanic, and volcaniclastic rocks which are the dominant host to the mineralization currently under exploration at Livengood.
-The Devonian assemblage is overthrust by more Cambrian ophiolite rocks.
-All of these rocks are intruded by Cretaceous multiphase monzonite, diorite, and syenite stocks, dikes, and sills.
-Gold mineralization is believed to be related to this intrusive event.
+These assemblages include the Amy Creek Assemblage, a sequence of latest Proterozoic and/or early Paleozoic basalt, mudstone, chert, dolomite, and limestone.
+An early Cambrian ophiolite sequence of mafic and ultramafic sea floor rocks was thrust over the Amy Creek Assemblage and was, in turn, overthrust by a sequence of Devonian shale, siltstone, conglomerate, volcanic, and volcaniclastic rocks, which are the dominant host to the mineralization currently under exploration at Livengood.
+The Devonian assemblage was overthrust by a second klippe of Cambrian ophiolite rocks.
+All of these rocks are intruded by Cretaceous multiphase monzonitic and syenitic dikes and sills.
+Gold mineralization is spatially and temporally associated with these intrusive rocks.